bukunmilab/split-csv-files/README.md

 # Excel/CSV Splitter with Pandas

 This Jupyter/Colab notebook provides a Python script to split a large Excel or CSV file into two separate CSV files using pandas.
-By default, the first CSV contains the first 83,300 rows, and the second contains the remaining rows.
-The notebook is especially suited for Google Colab and will provide download links for the generated files.
+By default, the first CSV should contain the first 83,300 rows (or whatever amount of rows is specified), and the second should contain the remaining rows.
+The notebook is especially suited for Google Colab or ipynb file IDE for data management and will provide download links for the generated files.

 ## Features